 Thus, you have to begin measuring at the backside of the box and work your way forward, not including the front of the drawer.

-Take The Measurements Of The Drawer’s Width As Well As The Cabinet’s Opening Size: You can use full-extension slide supports if the distance between the width of the drawer and the width of the opening is 1/8 inches.
+Take The Measurements Of The Drawer’s Width As Well As The Cabinet’s Opening Size: You can use full-extension slide supports if the distance between the width of the container and the width of the opening is 1/8 inches.

 It is possible that smaller slides were employed to prevent rubbing against a cabinet’s interior.
 If so, you will also need to utilize smaller slides to prevent the same problem.